On the 4d/3d/2d view of the SCFT/VOA correspondence: 3d TQFT and rank zero SCFT

-whose VOAs are admissible-level affine $\mathfrak{su}(2)$, namely, $V_{\frac{-4n}{2n+1}}(\mathfrak{su}(2))$ \cite{}.
-The appropriate module category, possessing natural modularity properties, precisely for such VOAs was constructed in \cite{}.
-It is much bigger than one could naively expect, and perhaps the results of \cite{} could inform the appropriate choice of the line operator category in the 3d TQFT obtained from the $(A_1, D_{2n+1})$ theories.
-This is an open question to be addressed elsewhere, see also \cite{}.
+whose VOAs are admissible-level affine $\mathfrak{su}(2)$, namely, $V_{\frac{-4n}{2n+1}}(\mathfrak{su}(2))$ \cite{Beem:2017ooy}.
+The appropriate module category with natural modularity properties precisely for such VOAs was constructed in \cite{Creutzig:2012sd,Creutzig:2013yca}.
+It is bigger than one could naively expect, and perhaps the results of these references could inform the choice of the line operator category in the 3d TQFTs obtained from the $(A_1, D_{2n+1})$ theories.
+(See \cite{Creutzig:2021ext} for a related study in a different TQFT, and a recent work \cite{Arakawa:2023msa} on the module categories.)
+Also lines in the $(A_1, A_{2p-3})$ AD theories could be studied using \cite{Auger:2019gts}.
+These are open questions to be addressed elsewhere.

 Now let us look at an interesting class of theories that has recently attracted some attention in the literature.